sacha-l/polkadot-nfts-learning-hub/docsify/voting-dapp/impl-staking.md

 #### **💡Code explanation**

 * The Staking contract data will track the amount an account has staked in our dApp, as well as a Timestamp indicating when the stake was made.
-* All in the helper function is calculating voting power as a function the amount a user has staked and the the amount of time left a user has until they can unstake.
+* The helper function is calculating voting power as a function the amount a user has staked and the the amount of time left a user has until they can unstake.
 * Wondering how the contract locks and unlocks these tokens?
 Here’s where the PSP22 interface comes in handy.
 We’ll use the `transfer_from` function to transfer the staking amount from the caller’s account to the contract’s account ID.
 For unstaking, we can use the same function but the other way around.*

-#### **Scaffold code**
+#### **👷 Scaffold code**

 Use this for step 1 in `src/impls/staking.rs`: